harshal77/drag-drop/README.md

 ## Description
 In this drag drop feature we can move multiple elements at a time using angular drag drop and cdk.
+You can checkout on development branch.